 - There's a website called Ultimate Taxi, and that taxi seems to fit this.

 - An option for cars in Grand Theft Auto: San Andreas and its successor Grand Theft Auto V. Just make sure you store one in a garage to keep it.
 Doubly so in Grand Theft Auto Online because it's an MMO and real people are liable to be jealous of your sweet ride.

 - Ratchet & Clank: Ratchet's ship in Going Commando could be massively upgraded with weapons, boost, shield, that affected its exterior.
 Also some purely ornamental shape upgrades, and many different paint jobs that could be unlocked then purchased.
 Up Your Arsenal has the same ship, but it only has the cosmetic upgrades in that game.

-- Rage gives you upgrade options for engine, armor, suspension, etc.
+- Rage (2011) gives you upgrade options for engine, armor, suspension, etc.

 - Justice League: Flash did this with a full-sized van once.
 Green Lantern asks why a van, then quickly says, "Forget that, I don't want to know!"

 - In The Simpsons episode "Ice Cream of Margie (with the Light Blue Hair)", Homer has Otto pimp out his ice cream truck.